 - Tarp (to lay underneath tent) *optional

 2. Tarp and Hammock (good for 1-2 people)

 Caption: It's me!
-Having a blast in my futuristic looking hammock.
-Check it out on Amazon! (https://www.amazon.com/Newdora-Ultralight-Windproof-Anti-Mosquito-Backpacking/dp/B07FBD68ZV)
+Having a blast in my futuristic-style hammock.

 I decided if I'm ever stuck in a survival situation, this is my go-to.
 First of all, who doesn't enjoy laying in a hammock.
 This option is very lightweight and can be setup more quickly.
 A hammock and tarp fit very well in my survival backpack and it eliminates the need for a blow up mattress or sleeping bag like you'd have in a tent.
 I plan on using either an emergency blanket, or one of my plush blankets to keep warm.
 I also will have a fire pit near my hammock to help me stay warm.
 I love that a hammock is off the ground so you don't have to worry about flooding.
 The one thing I don't like about a hammock is you don't have as much protection from the elements.
 So as long as you have fair weather, you're fine.
 Otherwise you may want to plan on some other options.
 I like using a 2-person hammock with a mosquito net because it keeps bugs out and is more spacious than the average hammock.
 It feels great on my back and neck so I always feel more rested afterward.
-I got my Ozark Trail hammocks from Walmart, but I also ordered some on Amazon.
-Plenty of choices out there, just figure out what works best for you.
+You can purchase one from our site and use promo code HMMK for 15% off!